 You need to find out what helps you relax.
-You want something that is easy, doesn’t require much planning and that you love!
-There’s dozens and dozens of things you could try, so experiment until you find 3 or 4 go-to activities for when you have that wonderful quiet time!
+You want something that is easy, doesn’t require much planning, and that you love!
+There are dozens and dozens of things you could try, so experiment until you find 3 or 4 go-to activities for when you have that wonderful quiet time!

 Quiet Time for Everyone

 When you first have a baby, one of the pieces of advice you hear often is to “nap when baby naps“.
 I love to sleep, so I would always follow this advice!
-Yes, there was always more chores that needed doing, but there’s no way I would be able to complete them if I was exhausted.
+Yes, there were always more chores that needed doing, but there’s no way I would be able to complete them if I was exhausted.

 After my 3rd baby was born, having that peace and quiet during nap-time became even more important.

 As my children got older and stopped taking naps I missed that peaceful time to myself.
 So rather than lose that time altogether, we implemented ‘Quiet Time’ instead.

 Children, just like adults, can benefit from having quiet time during the day.
 If your child is exhausted they are likely to throw tantrums at dinner time or bedtime!
 So making sure they don’t get overtired is just as important for them as it is for you.

 It’s not easy to implement Quiet Time with toddlers, but stick with it.
-I would lay out coloring books, books, favorite quiet toy and put on a movie.
+I would lay out coloring books, books, favorite quiet toys, and put on a movie.

 To start with I would just nap on the sofa while the kids quietly played around me.
 But as they got older I was able to go to my bedroom for short periods of time.